 World Wrestling Federation

-Despite it very checkered past, there was a lot of interest in the auction, and the final hammer price was $10.65 Million and the proud new owner of the entire building was quite surprisingly the WWE.
+Despite it very checkered past, there was a lot of interest in the auction, and the final hammer price was $10.65 Million and the proud new owner of the entire building was quite surprisingly the World Wrestling Federation!

 The aim of the World Wrestling Federation was that they intended to completely demolish the building and build a brand new 35 storey hotel and casino which would boasts a Wrestling theme on the land.
 This plan was put into action almost straight away with the building being stripped of all of its internal fittings and fixtures in preparation for its removal.